Hiba-Dakdouk/ai-teacher-pinecone/README.md

 3. Only the 3 most relevant chunks of each of the owner's and student's documents are retrieved and injected into the prompt
 4. Claude generates a response grounded in the course material

+The system is fully containerized with Docker and deployed to production using a cloud-native vector database (Pinecone), making it usable from anywhere rather than only on a local machine.
 ---

 ## Tech Stack